 Understanding the Brazilian General Data Protection Law

-After a number of postponements and many discussions about further delay, the Brazilian Lei Geral de Protecção de Dados Pessoais (General Data Protection Law, LGPD) is on the verge of entering into force.
+After many postponements and many discussions about the further delay, the Brazilian Lei Geral de Protecção de Dados Pessoais (General Data Protection Law, LGPD) is on the verge of entering into force.

 Immediately after the vote, the decree establishing the Brazilian data protection authority was already published.

-This is no surprise – the LGPD is an omnibus data protection law as well, modeled after the GDPR.
+No surprise, the LGPD is an omnibus data protection law as well.
 It explicitly recognizes that data protection is not only linked to respect for privacy and informed self-determination and human rights, but also to free enterprise and free competition.

 The LGPD stipulates in Article 6.X that accountability is one of the key principles to which data processing operations by controllers and processors shall be subject.